MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-intro.md

 You can navigate between records in entities if they have a relationship that's defined as a field of the **Lookup** data type.
 To create a lookup relationship, add a field of data type **Lookup** in one entity, and point to the entity in which you want to look up information.
 For more information, see [Entity relationships via lookup field](data-platform-entity-lookup.md).

 ## Standard entities
-For a list of the entities and their fields, and a list of the enumerations, see [Microsoft Common Data Model, Entities Reference](http://download.microsoft.com/download/8/9/5/8956ED58-A9B0-40DF-8CB0-BC13AD8DB6E2/CDMEntityReference.docx).
+For a list of the entities and their fields, and a list of the enumerations, see [Standard entities](https://docs.microsoft.com/common-data-service/entity-reference/standard-entities).

 Functional group | Description
 --- | ---